Western Wyoming College: Location

-Western Wyoming Community College is located in Rock Springs and has an extended campus center in Green River, Wyoming, along with other outreach centers across southwest Wyoming.
+Western Wyoming College is located in Rock Springs and has an extended campus center in Green River, Wyoming, along with other outreach centers across southwest Wyoming.
 The boundaries of the college district, with those of the county, enclose 10473 sqmi in the southwestern part of the state.
 Western serves Carbon, Lincoln, Sublette, Sweetwater, and Uinta counties, covering just over 29,000 square miles.
 The average elevation of the main campus is over 6,500 feet above sea level.
 Green River, which is located approximately 12 mi west of the main campus site, together with Rock Springs, comprises the fourth largest population center in the State of Wyoming.
 The recreation areas of Flaming Gorge National Recreation Area, The Grand Teton National Park/Jackson Hole country, and Yellowstone National Park are all easily accessible from Western.
 The campus, consisting of 435 acre, with modern facilities and equipment, can be easily reached by Greyhound Bus Lines and various airlines as well as by car on Interstate 80 and U.S. 191.

 Drone shot of the backside of Western Wyoming Community College campus including housing.

 Academics

-Western, as of 2024 academic year, offers 35 associate’s degrees, 31 certificates, and one bachelor's degree.
+Western, as of 2024 academic year, offers 35 associate degree programs, 31 certificate programs, and 1 bachelor's degree program.
 These degrees offer transfer opportunities for students who plan to pursue a baccalaureate or the ability to earn occupational degrees, and occupational certificates for students who plan to directly enter the workforce or who want to learn new skills or brush up on others.
 Many of the certificates are embedded within the corresponding occupational degrees.